Ros Hodges ACR

 Previously, she has worked in the private sector for studios such as Toronto Art Restoration and PJD Ceramics Ltd. During this period, she completed projects for numerous institutions including the Glynn Vivian Art Gallery, Swansea Museum and the National Trust, alongside work for private collectors.
 She has also completed a yearlong Icon internship in ceramics conservation at the British Museum.
 Marisa holds a MSc in Conservation Practice from Cardiff University (2013) and a BScH in Geography and Art History from Queen’s University, Canada (2010).

-Lily is a postgraduate student, with an archaeological background, coming to the end of her first year on the MSc in Conservation for Archaeology and Museums at UCL.
+Lily is a recent graduate of the MSc in Conservation for Archaeology and Museums at UCL, with an archaeological background.